ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

 ![Build](https://img.shields.io/badge/Build-Beta%201.3.0-green)
 [![Discord](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/DEf3VCFb2H)

+# ASSET SERVER CLOSING DOWN
+This Asset server will be closed/Archived soon due to forkers.
+We will move this repository to gitlab.
+We will alert you if the gitlab asset server is ready so you can modify the config.json.
+	Thank you

 # Note

 This is the official version of Wrapper Online+ (If you see another repository called Wrapper Online Plus, that is the unofficial version/edited version by others.) -ZyrusplaysAnimations